-6. Look for spontaneous gestures
+6. Look for spontaneous couple photography poses

 It’s not everything about posing!
 If you manage to capture some spontaneous moments, your models will be surprised in a good way.
 You should pay attention to the way they look at each other or talk to each other while you’re taking photos of them.
 These “between moments” can be really fun if you catch them, intentionally or accidentally.